NEW DATES COMING SOON! Auckland New Zealand

 PLEASE NOTE: As long as Frank’s Classes & Workshops proceed as advertised, there are no refunds for Frank’s Classes/Workshop unless replaced in full by another person of your choice

-IMPORTANT: If for any reason Frank’s NZ Jikiden Reiki Tour has to be cancelled, a full refund will be given promptly for every booking – minus any (minimal) credit card fees
+IMPORTANT: If for any reason Frank’s NZ Jikiden Reiki Tour has to be cancelled due to Covid 19 travel restrictions, a full refund will be given promptly for every booking – minus any (minimal) credit card fees

 I’m so very delighted to invite you to meet and learn with Frank Arjava Petter and to also thank him for accepting our invitation to New Zealand so we may learn more about the true source and unique properties of the original Reiki Energy.